SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Developing/DisMibBrowser.md

 1. Select *Finish* in the lower right corner to generate your parameters, along with their respective groups and timers.

-## Comparing the protocol with MIB Files
+## Comparing the connector with MIB Files

-Your SNMP protocol should always be up-to-date with the latest MIB files.
-The DIS MIB Browser's *Compare* tab offers an effective way to identify any disparities between your protocol and the MIB files.
+Your SNMP connector should always be up-to-date with the latest MIB files.
+The DIS MIB Browser's *Compare* tab offers an effective way to identify any disparities between your connector and the MIB files.

 1. In the DIS MIB Browser, go to the *Compare* tab.

 1. Click *Refresh* to synchronize the data.

-1. Observe any potential differences between the loaded MIB files and your protocol:
+1. Observe any potential differences between the loaded MIB files and your connector:

-   - The top list displays parameters found in the MIB files that are missing in your protocol.
+   - The top list displays parameters found in the MIB files that are missing in your connector.

-   - The bottom list displays parameters found in your protocol that are missing in the loaded MIB files.
+   - The bottom list displays parameters found in your connector that are missing in the loaded MIB files.

    > [!NOTE]
    > You can copy and share any differences by selecting *Copy to Clipboard*.

    ![DIS ToolWindow - MIB Browser - MIB Tree - Compare](~/develop/images/DIS_ToolWindow_MibBrowser_Compare.png)

-1. If there are parameters missing from your protocol, use the *drag and drop* feature to transfer them from the top list to the protocol.
+1. If there are parameters missing from your connector, use the *drag and drop* feature to transfer them from the top list to the connector.

    This action will enable the DIS MIB Browser to populate various parameter details automatically, streamlining the integration process.